iterorganization/imas-standard-interfaces/IMAS_Standard_Interfaces_Workplan.md

 - equilibrium.cdl

-Multi-machine validation specifications for ITER, WEST, and MAST configurations
+**Note:** While the CDL file names correspond to Data Dictionary IDS names for organizational clarity, these CDL specifications do not intend to reproduce all functionality within an IDS.
+These CDL interfaces define concrete interfaces for data interoperability that eliminate ambiguity in data representation - for this reason, we cannot maintain a link between the Data Dictionary IDSs and these structures.
+The Data Dictionary IDSs may provide inspiration, but maintaining a direct link is neither necessary nor desirable.
+These CDL interfaces focus specifically on equilibrium reconstruction data exchange requirements rather than comprehensive IDS implementation.

-## Phase 4: Schema Generation and Validation (Months 8-9)
+## Phase 3: Schema Generation and Validation (Months 6-7)

-Phase four develops automated processing algorithms to convert all CDL interface definitions into corresponding JSON validation schemas and establishes comprehensive validation capabilities for equilibrium data exchange workflows.
+Phase three develops automated processing algorithms to convert all CDL interface definitions into corresponding JSON validation schemas and establishes comprehensive validation capabilities for equilibrium data exchange workflows.

 ### CDL-to-JSON Schema Conversion

-Automated conversion algorithms parse the complete set of CDL interface definitions developed in Phase 3 and generate corresponding JSON schemas that enforce the specified interface requirements.
+Automated conversion algorithms parse the complete set of CDL interface definitions developed in Phase 2 and generate corresponding JSON schemas that enforce the specified interface requirements.
 These algorithms process variable definitions, dimensional constraints, standard name requirements, and geometry metadata specifications to create comprehensive validation schemas for both equilibrium input and output data.

 The conversion system handles all CDL variable declarations, attribute specifications, and dimensional requirements while generating appropriate JSON schema validation rules.
 Standard name mapping integration ensures that placeholder standard names are properly incorporated into the validation system with appropriate references to the standard_names_map.json resource.